locastan/GoblinsPixelDungeonGradle/README.md

 This is the new Gradle port of "Goblins Pixel Dungeon" (GPD) by Mario Braun.

-GPD is a fandom modification based on Unleashed PD by David Mitchell, wich in itself is based on Shattered Pixel Dungeon by Evan Debenham, with artwork, items, characters and lore from Tarol Hunt-Stephens at www.goblinscomic.org. :)
+GPD is a fandom modification based on Unleashed PD by David Mitchell, wich in itself is based on Shattered Pixel Dungeon by Evan Debenham, with artwork, items, characters and lore from Ellipsis Hunt-Stephens at www.goblinscomic.org. :)

 Google Play: https://play.google.com/store/apps/details?id=com.locastan.pixeldungeongoblins
 Amazon Apps: https://www.amazon.de/dp/B01M4O8OLZ/